mixxxdj/manual/README.md

 the text of every English phrase in the manual in a common format used for translation.

-Additionally, for every new source file added (i.e. new chapters or manaul pages) the Transifex configuration file (stored in `.tx/config`) needs updating.
+Additionally, for every new source file added (i.e. new chapters or manual pages) the Transifex configuration file (stored in `.tx/config`) needs updating.

 To do both of these, run: